A procurement automatically buys and sells compute to maintain a target number of instances on a

 Update a procurement

-Change price limits, the managed window, or enable/disable the procurement.
+Change price limits, the managed window, instance SKU, or enable/disable the procurement.

 sf procurements set prod-procurement --max-buy-price 25.00